 The money in each asset class is invested in underlying funds.
 The underlying funds are unlisted unit trusts that we manage.
-For the specialist fund the respective underlying funds currently invest in managed funds offered by underlying investment managers.

 Underlying investment managers

 We select underlying investment managers to manage the assets in each underlying fund, either directly or indirectly.
 The underlying investment managers are specialist investment managers within their asset class.